Chapter 12:

 Inês couldn't believe her eyes: the ice cream truck that had struck her into this world; the reason she had been sent back in time, was now standing in front of her in Sengoku-era Japan, its lights blaring, its engine running, and… talking.
 Too many questions were jockeying about in her mind for her to make sense of this.

-Standing in between the group and Truck-kun, he seemed ready to protect the four teens with his life.
+Standing in between the group and Truck-kun, Inês' friend seemed ready to protect the four teens with his life.
 At the same time, from everywhere and nowhere in particular, they heard the loud bark of what seemed like a hundred hounds.
-The tanuki shook in fear, and hesitated, looking back at Inês, unsure of what to do.
-Then, with a soft plop, the creature transformed into a formidable, fluffy tanuki-truck of his own – of course it had a tail.
+The tanuki shook in fear and hesitated, looking back at Inês, unsure of what to do.
+There wasn't more than a second of indecision in his mind: with a soft plop, the creature transformed into a formidable, fluffy tanuki-truck of his own (of course it had a tail).
 Truck-kun revved its engine once more, and the tanuki responded in kind.
-There was smoke, then they both let go.
-Tires screeched, metal crumpled, and the little tanuki's fat body was left inert on the disturbed snow.
+There was smoke and then they both let go.
+Tires screeched, metal crumpled, and there was a fleeting moment where they didn't know… Then, they saw the little tanuki's round body, inert on the disturbed snow.

 “No!”
 Inês cried out.